Ninetalesgh/dndcampaign/vault/dm/items.md

   - This set of magic smith's tools includes a stone crucible that's been enchanted with minor transmutation magic and can be used in place of a set of [Smith's Tools](dm/items.md#smiths-tools) and as if you were proficient with it.
   - If you were already proficient with [Smith's Tools](dm/items.md#smiths-tools) or are a Dwarf, you can use an action to speak the tools' command word and do one of the following:
     - lower a **nonmagical** weapon made of metal into the crucible and hold it there for 10 minutes.
 At the end of that time, make a DC 10 STR Check using the smith's tools.
 On a success, the weapon is magically reforged.
 A reforged weapon counts as magical, and when you pull the reforged weapon from the crucible, you can change it into another type of weapon that shares the same properties as the original one.
 For example, a Light Hammer could become a Handaxe, or a Longsword could become a Warhammer.
 These benefits lasts until the next Long Rest, at which point the weapon becomes nonmagical once more and returns to its original form. *(Once per Long Rest)*
     - lower a **magical** weapon made of metal into the crucible and hold it there for 10 minutes.
 At the end of that time, make a DC 10 STR Check using the smith's tools.
-On a success, the weapon is **permanently** magically reforged, keeping all of its properties.
+On a success, the weapon is **permanently** magically reforged, keeping all of its other properties.
 This counts as weapon modifier.
 On a failure, the weapon loses all of its magical properties.
-Either way, the Redsmith Crucible Set loses all of its magical properties after this use.
+Either way, the Redsmith Crucible Set loses all of its magical properties after using it this way.
 - **Weight**: 10 kg
 - **Price**: 1000 gp
 ![\|250](https://i.imgur.com/EG9sSg8_d.jpeg?maxwidth=520&shape=thumb&fidelity=high)
-*(Source: The Griffon's Saddlebag)*
+*(Source: The Griffon's Saddlebag, Customized)*

 ### Riding Horse
 *(mount, Common)*